 - Movie room – There are lots of ways to use that space other than as a dumping ground for all your extra items.
 You can turn it into a home theater, craft room, sewing room, playroom, office, guest room, or above.
 The key is not to overthink it.
 Just clear it of clutter, and go from there.

-- Devotional room – You can turn this room into a devotional room.
-Instead of just gathering boxes of books, games, and other miscellaneous items, or storing extra furniture in your spare room, create a devotional room for your Bible study and prayer time.
-For inspiration, check out this blog post and other devotional room ideas.
+- Devotional room – If you are somebody who follows the youth ministry curriculum, then you can turn this room into a devotional space.
+It is definitely a great idea –instead of just gathering boxes of books, games, and other miscellaneous items, or storing extra furniture in your spare room, creating a devotional area for your Bible study and prayer time could take you closer to the Lord.

 Your spare room can be another room in your home or a separate area.
 Sometimes, homes come equipped with multiple spare rooms, while others have only one.
 Whatever the situation, your spare room can be a home office, a guest room, a kid’s playroom, a craft room, a reading nook, or a craft room.